“Me, I heard a different song… I hit the road… and boy, I been a long time gone.” ~The Dixie Chicks, Home

 Yesterday I attended a funeral for a friend of a friend.
-I’d only met Alex a few times, but it didn’t stop me from feeling profound sadness about his passing, especially when his two deaf, adult, and very accomplished sons (whom my friend had taught to speak more than 20 years ago) shared their tributes to their dad.
+I’d only met Alex a few times, but it didn’t stop me from feeling profound sadness about his passing, especially when his two deaf, adult and very accomplished sons (whom my friend had taught to speak more than 20 years ago) shared their tributes to their dad.

-The tears flowed incessantly, not because it reminded me of my own dying father, but instead I was consumed with how my own passing would affect my children and the sadness they will feel; it was very clear to me in that moment that I was weeping for them.
+The tears flowed incessantly, not because it reminded me of my own dying father, but instead I was consumed with how my own passing would affect my children and the sadness they will feel; it was very clear to me at that moment that I was weeping for them.

 Even now, as I write these words, I feel the same level of emotion.
-In that moment it became clear to me then that my full return to my spiritual practice was essential that there was no time to waste.
+At that moment it became clear to me then that my full return to my spiritual practice was essential that there was no time to waste.
 It became very clear that it was critically important to return to my path because life is far too short not to continually awaken and do what matters most to me.

 The fleeting nature of life is as transitory as a rose that buds, blooms, and withers.

 Life is far too short not to awaken

 The fleeting nature of life is the very reason we need to get serious about awakening.
 Like the transitory nature of a beautiful rose in full bloom, we too have a fleeting one-time opportunity to bloom before we die.
 Some of us get a second chance when we realize we’ve been a long time gone.

 If you’ve been in this space of feeling like you’ve fallen out of love with your path, you’re not alone.
 If the author of a book on Practical Buddhism can fall out of love with his path and find his way back again, there is hope for you, too.